seshagiriprabhu/system_Scripts/README.md

 ```zsh
 cp zshrc ~/.zshrc
 ```
-I have made litte changes in arvindsrajtheme.zsh, if you don't like the default one, you could use my modified one:
+I have made litte changes in `arvindsrajtheme.zsh`, if you don't like the default one, you could use my modified one:
 ```zsh
 cp arvindsraj.zsh-theme ~/.oh-my-zsh/themes/
 ```